amusecode/amuse/README.txt

     cd doc/install
     ./install-python.sh

-4. Download and install other prerequisites
-   (script is also in the `doc/install` directory)
+4. Download and install the other pre-requisites (script is also in the `doc/install` directory)

     ./install.py install

 Set Environment
 ===============
 You can set the the PREFIX, PATH and LD_LIBRARY_PATH